shemul/UMS/README.md

     * * * -Delete

 ### Authors and Contributors
-You can @mention a GitHub username to generate a link to their profile.
-The resulting `<a>` element will link to the contributor's GitHub Profile.
-For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.
+I will update is soon @shemul

 ### Support or Contact
-Having trouble with Pages?
-Check out the documentation at http://help.github.com/pages or contact support@github.com and we’ll help you sort it out.
+Having trouble with project?
+Check out the documentation at http://shemul.github.io/UMS/ or say hello to inbox@shemul.me and we’ll help you sort it out.